Jacintachepkemoi/Jacinta_Phase3/README.md

 Our analysis identified significant predictors of H1N1 vaccination, such as doctor's recommendations, opinions on vaccine effectiveness, and perceived risk of H1N1.
 These insights underline the importance of medical advice and personal beliefs in vaccination decisions.

-Gradient Boosting Classifier proved to be the most effective model, achieving high accuracy and balanced performance, making it the preferred choice for this dataset.
+Gradient Boosting Classifier proved to be the most effective model after finding its optimal complexity through adjusting hyperparameters, achieving high accuracy and balanced performance, making it the preferred choice for this dataset.

 Recommendations